Timing

 *4.12 Q: Can equipment purchased with Pilot funds be physically installed or located at a facility that is ineligible for funding (i.e., not an eligible school or library)?
 For example, could a consortium purchase equipment that would be located at a facility owned or operated by its consortium leader, if the consortium leader is ineligible for Pilot funds?

 A: Equipment purchased with Pilot funds can be installed or located at a facility that is owned or maintained by an entity that is ineligible for funding, so long as the equipment is for the exclusive use and benefit of the Pilot-eligible schools and libraries.
+In addition, Pilot-funded services and equipment cannot be sold, resold, or transferred in consideration of money or anything of value, until the conclusion of the Pilot Program.
+See 47 CFR § 54.2003(b).
+The Pilot-funded equipment must be used exclusively by the eligible schools and libraries for the duration of the program.

 *4.13 Q: Can we request support for month-to-month cybersecurity services under the Pilot Program?
 If so, how would we go about doing so?

 A: Yes, Pilot participants may request support for the monthly service costs associated with eligible services for up to 36 months (i.e., the term of the Pilot Program) and would need to indicate that they are doing so on their Pilot FCC Form 470.
-Please note that participants seeking support for monthly service costs need to file only one Pilot Program FCC Form 470 to cover the entire three-year term of the Pilot Program.
-We also remind Pilot participants that they must consider all bids received and select the most cost-effective bid using the price of the eligible services as the primary factor in their evaluation process.
+Please note that participants seeking support for monthly service costs should file one Pilot Program FCC Form 470 to cover the entire three-year term of the Pilot Program.
+We also remind Pilot participants that they must consider all bids received and select the most cost-effective bid using the price of the eligible services as the primary factor in their bid evaluation process.

 Application/Selection Process